evison/Sentires/README.md

 In this way the package will run without bug.
 For the Chinese version, you need to modified the corresponding task file in a similar way.

-The toolkits builds a lexicon based on 6 steps (corresponding to 6 tasks), the 6 steps should be executed one by one in the correct order:

-Step 1. "pre" task: it conducts some pre-processing over your input data, such as removing sentences that are too short or grammatically incorrect.
-It takes the ".raw" file as input and outputs a “.select” file.

-Step 2. "pos" task: it conducts part of speech tagging based on Stanford tagger.
-It takes a ".select" file as input and outputs a ".seg" file.

-Step 3. "validate" task: it refines the part-of-speech tagging results, to generate a POS tagging file better suited for feature-opinion extraction.
-It takes the above ".seg" file as input, and generate another ".seg" file.
-To distinguish them, you may take a look at the .seg file.
-The Stanford POS taggers have at least 2 characters (e.g., /NN, /RB, /VBD, etc.), while in the refined .seg file each tagger only has one character (e.g., /N, /V, /P, /X, etc.).

-Step 4. "lexicon" task: it extract the feature-opinion pairs and their sentiments.
-It takes the refined .seg file as input, and outputs the final ".lexicon" file.
-Each row in the lexicon file is a "feature|opinion|sentiment" triplet.

-Step 5.
-(Optional) "eval" task: it conducts some basic evaluation for the quality of the generated lexicon.
-However, you would need to provide some (small scale) human labeled pairs to run this task.

-Step 6.
-(Optional) "profile" tasks: it detects which feature-opinion pair(s) are included in each sentence in the input file.
-This seems a trivial task but it’s actually not very easy because we have to consider the context and grammar rules.
-It takes a .lexicon file and the original corpus file as input, and outputs two ".profile" files.

-You do not have to train anything domain specific, only need to make sure that your input corpus is domain specific (i.e., better not mix movie reviews with other reviews such as restaurant).
-The toolkit still works if the input corpus is a mixture of reviews from many domains, but it may influence the quality of the extracted feature-opinion pairs, because the underlying algorithms are based on statistical machine learning anyway.

-A final note is that the parameters in the "lexicon" task will influence the trade-off between the quantity and quality of the extracted feature-opinion pairs.
-We provide two pre-set parameters: preset/relax.threshold and preset/strict.threshold.
-In the task/2014.nus.lexicon.task file, they are referenced at line 65.
-The default selection is relax.threshold, which extracts more (but some may be wrong) pairs.
-The strict.threshold selection will extract less (but more confident) pairs.
-For normal users using the relax.threshold is already sufficient because we have carefully tuned the parameters in many domains, so it should give us the best trade-off.
-However, advanced users can change the parameter settings to get the results they need.

 ## References